MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-microsoft-365-enterprise.md

 ms.collection:
 - M365-subscription-management
 - Strat_O365_Enterprise
-ms.custom:
+ms.custom: seo-marvel-apr2020

-description: Understand the resources you can use to deploy Microsoft 365 for enterprise in your organization.
+description: Learn about the different resources you can use to deploy Microsoft 365 for enterprise in your organization.
 ---

 # Deploy Microsoft 365 for enterprise